 DH Race - If you regularly compete in Downhill Racing, be that on a full DH rig or on your "Do It All!" long travel shredder.
 This should be selected when all that matters is getting down the hill as fast as possible under race conditions.

-Enduro Race - You take getting to the top in to your own hands, spinning up fire roads to get to the top but racing the descents as fast as you can.
-Under racing conditions when your pushing, things need to be more supportive.
-If you are after the fastest time on the descent but still climb back up via you own means, this is for you.
+Enduro Race - You take getting to the top under your own steam, spinning up fire roads to get to the top but racing the descents as fast as you can.
+Under racing conditions when you're pushing, things need to be more supportive.
+If you are after the fastest time on the descent but still climb back up via your own means, this is for you.

 All Mountain - You ride up and over, down and under, around and around.
-If your riding rough rocky trails, smooth hard pack descents, rooty tech climbs or enduring an off piste epic all mountain sums you up.
+If you're riding rough rocky trails, smooth hard pack descents, rooty tech climbs or enduring an off-piste epic All Mountain sums you up.
 Some might call it Enduro riding, just not racing.

 XC Trail - When you like to get miles under your belt but avoid the really rough most demanding descents but need the suspension to soak up the trail chatter and sniper roots while still offering a supportive pedal platform.